JMDirksen/TransIP-DDNS-Docker/README.md

 Create a docker container for updating a TransIP DNS record with the current public IP address.
 It monitors the current public IP address and when it changes it updates the DNS record hosted at TransIP.
+It does this every 4:30 to 5:00 minutes to make sure the DNS record is always up-to-date.

 # Using